Experiential Explanations for Reinforcement Learning: Experiment 2: Crafter Environment

 Additional customizations were added to optimize the training process.
 The world map was made static, so that the agent could find all required resources in a limited number of steps while making it easier for a participant to understand the world map.
 No rewards were given for performing actions to maintain health, such as drinking water, but improvement or depletion of health had correponding positive and negative rewards.
 While all other achievement rewards are in the range of +1 to -1, diamond collection has a +50 reward to focus the agent's training exploration towards getting a diamond.
 Finally, a small bonus is given for reaching the diamond in fewer timesteps, to improve agent performance.

-\textbf{Agent training.} The agent needs to learn to traverse the map, completing the achievements required to reach the diamond in a small number of timesteps.
+\myparagraph{Agent training.} The agent needs to learn to traverse the map, completing the achievements required to reach the diamond in a small number of timesteps.
 At any given point, its observation consists of an image of its surroundings inside a limited field of view along with its current inventory.
 Given a static map, the agent is trained from various starting points to aid in the training exploration.
-We use on-policy learning algorithms for the agent, implementation details for which are available in appendix \ref{appendix:crafteragent}.
+We use on-policy learning algorithms for the agent, advantage actor-critic (A2C)~\cite{willems-2018} optimized using the exponential policy optimization algorithm (PPO) \cite{schulman2017proximal}, implementation details for which are available in Appendix \ref{appendix:crafteragent}.

-\textbf{Influence Predictor design and training.} For the Crafter experiment, we attached Influence Predictors (IP) to achievement categories.
+\myparagraph{Influence Predictor design and training.} For the Crafter experiment, we attached Influence Predictors (IP) to achievement categories.
 Each predictor was responsible for tracking either favorable achievements leading to positive rewards or unfavorable achievements leading to negative rewards.
 The Health-tracking IP was the only exception here, as it tracked both improvement and depletion of health, resulting in rewards that are sometimes positive and sometimes negative.
 Table \ref{tab:influence-predictors} lists all Influence Predictors, along with the achievements they track.
+The Health tracking influence predictor is a special case of a reward signal that is both negative and positive.
+We opted not to divide the health rewards coming from the environment, because we didn't want to change the health signal artificially; we would need to significantly intervene to seperate the signal into its positive and negative components.
+To handle this special case we don't use the absolute function for the health tracking influence predictor; we took both the sign and the magnitude of the values when it came to the health IP.
+This still works because we still standardized all the values before the explanation generation which corrects any inconsistency this inclusion of the sign might have caused.